Slow Moving Vehicle

 LONG COMMERCIAL VEHICLE (LCV)

-This placard indicates a long commercial vehicle, which is a double trailer and can be up to 40 metres in length.
+This placard indicates a long commercial vehicle, which is a double trailer and can be up to 40 meters in length.
 It is important to be able to recognize an LCV on the highway, based on rear signage, and anticipate both the extended length and limited speed when preparing to pass one on the highway.

 EMERGENCY RESPONSE SIGNS